Skip to Content

 The recipe card at the bottom of the page lists all of the ingredients you need for this soup.
 However, there are a few ingredients that are worth discussing in more detail.
 These ingredients are important for the flavor and texture of the soup, and they need to be used in a specific way in order to get the best results

-*Ham Bone: The key to this recipe is to cook a bone-in ham one day and use the leftovers to make soup the next day.
+*Ham Bone: The key to this recipe is the homemade ham bone broth.
+To make this you cook a bone-in ham one day and use the baked ham leftovers to make soup the next day.
 I often look for a bone-in ham shank, which is meatier than a regular ham because it comes from the area just below the shoulder or the hip.
-This usually means plenty of meat for the soup and an excellent bone for making a ham bone broth.
+This usually means plenty of meat for the soup and an excellent bone for making a ham bone marrow broth.

 If you can’t find a ham with the bone, check your local deli and see if they happen to have any.
 Or you can also try to substitute with a ham hock.
 A ham hock is the lower part of a pig’s leg, and it is often used to make ham stock or soup.